Smudge202/smudge202.github.io/_posts/2015-07-22-recruitment.md

 > I will happily and without remorse, decline the best job opportunity in the world, if the recruiter for said role has annoyed me.

 Recruiters have to understand, it is **so easy** for a good developer to get a good job.
-I can easily find a role in within a week, let alone my notice period.
+I can easily find a role within a week, let alone my notice period.
 I suppose on the flipside there's nothing stopping a recruitment consultant deciding to not deal with difficult and obnoxious candidates such as myself, but I still doubt I'd struggle.

 ## Candidates